Back

 AI chat client

 Don't restrict yourself to a single tool/LLM.
-Try everything.
-My personal favorite LLM client is LibreChat because it allows to me to have a single app, but be able to interact with any models.
+Try everything; use LLM clients that support all models.
+My personal favorite LLM client is LibreChat because it allows interacting with any models through a single app.

-It comes with some quality of life feature compromises, but the added benefits are invaluable.
+It comes with minor quality of life compromises, but the added benefits are invaluable.
 By using different models, you learn what they are good at and not.
-You're enable to save costs and be more productive.
+You're enabled to save costs and be more productive.

 Large language models can be smart, fast, or cheap.
 Choose two.